Troubleshooting

 Exit 3: auth

-unauthorized -- no key configured
+auth_missing -- no key configured

-hamtrax: whoami: unauthorized: No API key configured.
+hamtrax: whoami: auth_missing: No API key configured.
+Run `hamtrax auth login`.

 hamtrax auth login